aulasoftwarelibre/taller-de-docker/docs/images.md

     En este caso, el formato de `publish` es:

-        :::man
+    ``` man
     -p, --publish ip:[hostPort]:containerPort | [hostPort:]containerPort
         Publish a container's port, or range of ports, to the host.

     Both hostPort and containerPort can be specified as a range.
 When specifying ranges for both, the number of ports in ranges should be equal.

     Examples: -p 1234-1236:1222-1224, -p 127.0.0.1:$HOSTPORT:$CONTAINERPORT.

     Use docker port(1) to see the actual mapping, e.g. docker port CONTAINER $CONTAINERPORT.
+    ```

 Vamos a abrir la siguiente página web en nuestro navegador: